Game Preview: Solar Bears at Nailers

 LISTEN: OSB Radio via Facebook, Mixlr and TuneIn

-DRAPLUK DISHING OUT ASSISTS: Eric Drapluk leads the Solar Bears in assists by a defenseman in the month of January with six helpers.
-The blueliner is one point away from matching his performance in the month of January 2019 during his time with the Tulsa Oilers.
+BUILD THE LEAD THROUGH TWO: The Solar Bears are still looking for their first road win of the year when tied or trailing after two periods of play; in that scenario, Orlando is a combined 0-10-2-1 after posting a 6-12-4-0 record the season prior in the same circumstances.

-SCOUTING THE OPPONENT: The Nailers are the ECHL affiliate of the Pittsburgh Penguins.
-Wheeling is seeded fifth in the seven-team Central Division, and is currently in the midst of a two-game win streak after picking up victories over Cincinnati last Saturday (4-1) and Norfolk (2-1) on Wednesday.
+SCOUTING THE OPPONENT: Cam Brown enters tonight's game with a four-game point streak (4g-1a), while Alex D'Orio is riding a three-game win streak in which the Wheeling netminder is operating at a 1.33 goals-against average and a save percentage of .957.

-NEXT GAMES: The Solar Bears continue their four-game road trip with their second game against the Nailers on Saturday, Feb.
-1 at 7:35 p.m.
+NEXT GAMES: The Solar Bears conclude their four-game road trip against the Florida Everblades on Wednesday, Feb.
+5 at 7:30 p.m. at Hertz Arena.
 The Solar Bears return home to host the South Carolina Stingrays on Thursday, Feb.
 6 at 7 p.m. for a Thirsty Thursday, presented by Coors Light, featuring $5 domestic draft beers.

 • Discuss this story on the ECHL message board...